Diversity in the UK education system

 Introduction

 The attention the education system in the UK gives towards the black students is an indicator that most of the minority groups have not been enjoying their diversity.
 Most of them would find it hard to interact with the majority white, or feel the disgust of their ethnic background, socioeconomic status and even cultures among other things.
 Black students, based on their attempts to embrace diversity, stand out as a comparative case to gypsies, a minority group bearing a complex cultural setup.
 Same to the black students, the gypsies have lagged behind in terms of education and therefore need attention.
 Based on the 2011 census, it could be identified that 60% of the Roman Gypsies in United Kingdom did not have formal qualifications.
 While the education system fostered hiring minority teachers to bridge the attitude of diversity among black students, the same case applies to gypsies with recent improved outcomes showing an increase in diversity.
-While Gypsies and black students share a common experience, the discussion finds it more interesting to focus more on black students, and how the system is trying hard enough to bridge diversity among them.
+While Gypsies and black students share a common experience, the discussion finds it more interesting to focus more on black students, and how the system is trying hard enough to bridge diversity among them, providing essential insights for those seeking education dissertation help.

 Whatsapp